shanecookofficial/cse210-03/DESIGNDOC.md

 ## Team Responsibilities

 Shane Cook
-* This is a responsibility
-* Contributed three to four words to puzzle class word list.
+* Contributed three to four words to puzzle class word list.(Flamingo, Boutique, Taco, Salad)
+* DESIGNDOC.md documentation
+* README.md documentation
+* initializer method in the Director() class
+* start_game method in the Director() class

 Antonio Saucedo
 * get_inputs method for the director class.
 * do_outputs method for the director class.
 * Contributed three to four words to puzzle class word list.
+* DESIGNDOC.md "The Plan" section

 Godwin Iyip
 - Create the Puzzle Private Class